bendardenne/medor/README.md

     # on any hook you like

 ### git
-Can be done per project in .git/hooks, and can be set up in the templates for each new project with:
+Can be done per project in .git/hooks, and can be set up in the templates for each new project with for example:

     # In the git repo to be linked with project Foo
     medor repo $(git rev-parse --show-toplevel) Foo